mutabazi-bruno/alu_regex-data-extraction-mutabazi-bruno/README.md

 1. Make sure you have Python installed.
 2. You can download it from the website or using microsoft store in windows
 3. I used python 3.11
-4. Save the Python script as `regex_data_extraction.py`.
-5. Open a terminal in the script's directory.
+4. Open a terminal in the script's directory.
-6. Run the script using:
+5. Run the script using:
     ```bash
     python regex_data_extraction.py
     ```